vivax3794/natrix/docs/src/features.md

 # Features

 ## `nightly`
+> The framework contains internal nightly optimizations which are automatically used even without this feature flag.
+If you find a bug that only manifests on nightly (with the same feature flags) please report it.

-Enables features, which currently are:
+Enables public features, which currently are:
 ### `must_not_suspend`
 Annotates specific types with [`#[must_not_suspend]`](https://github.com/rust-lang/rust/issues/83310) which allow the compiler to warn you if you pass it across a await point.
 For this lint to take affect your code also needs to enable the feature (if you used the project template and selected nightly this is done already).
 ```rust